 The Advisory Panel on Nominations and Compensation was established as a voluntary advisory arm of the Board of Directors.
 It merges the former Meeting for Talent Development and Compensation Advisory Panel's respective functions into a single entity.
 Its purpose is to render the Board's decision-making more objective and transparent and to upgrade the Board's oversight functions by having the Board deliberate on executive appointment and remuneration in accordance with the results of the deliberation in the Panel.
 Its specific roles include supporting the growth, including succession plans, of executive candidates; deliberating on selection of nominees for seats on the Board of Directors and Audit & Supervisory Board and dismissal of designated Directors and Directors also serving as Executive Officers; and reporting the results of the deliberation on remuneration of Directors and Executive Officers.
 In order to ensure its independence and objectivity, the Panel is comprised entirely of Directors who do not serve as Executive Officers, in which more than half of its members are independent Outside Directors.
-Chaired by the chairperson of the Board, it has five members, and meets at least once a year.
-In 2020, it met four times with a 100% attendance rate to review proposed resolutions on executive remuneration to be voted on at the Annual General Meeting, to review remuneration levels, to review executive candidates and to deliberate on candidates for Board of Directors nominations.
+Chaired by an independent Outside Director, the Panel has six members, and meets at least once a year.
+In 2021, the Panel met five times with a 100% attendance rate to specify the skills required of the Board of Directors; discuss the development of a skills matrix; review remuneration levels; review executive candidates; deliberate on candidates for the Board of Directors nominations; and review the key performance indicators (KPIs) for the executive bonus and performance share units for FY2022.